Family concerned for Korean-Kiwi woman missing in Amsterdam

 The family of a Korean-New Zealander who has gone missing in Amsterdam are appealing for help to find her.

-She is described as having dark hair and is about 1.61 metres tall.
+She is described as having dark hair and is about 1.61m tall.

-Her sister Maria Ji told the Herald that Joanna, a University of Auckland law graduate, has been in Amsterdam since December on a working holiday visa.
+Her sister Maria Ji told the Herald that Joanna, a former University of Auckland law student, has been in Amsterdam since December on a working holiday visa.

 "Usually she would message my mother every other day, but suddenly she just stopped from last week," Maria said.